 649 outperform the baseline, despite three of them (1D+1P, MW and BW) at- 650 taining very similar skill.
 None of these three methods necessitated the use 651 of persistence, and the associated probability thresholds were slightly lower 652 than those in the preceding lead time range (around 40%).
 When compared 653 with the prior lead time range, there is a decrease in skill of around 30% 654 (45% when compared to the the first range).

 655 In the longest lead time range, BW emerges as the best-performing com- 656 bination, with a skill on par with the baseline.
-MW, while slightly less 657 proficient, shows similar skill.
-However, their optimized criteria differ.
+MW, while slightly less 657 proficient, shows similar skill; however, their optimized criteria differ.
 MW 658 requires a persistence of 2/2 and a relatively low probability threshold (0.175) 659 — precisely the same criteria optimized for the baseline.
 This results are not 660 surprising, as at this lead time range MW and ENS are practically the same, 661 since the weight of HRES in the grand ensemble is negligible.
 In contrast, 662 BW does not require persistence, and its probability threshold (30%) aligns 663 with the decreasing trend observed in previous lead time ranges.

+A NEW SUB-SUBSECTION IS NEEDED HERE TO MAKE IT EARIER TO READERS TO FOLLOW

 664 The maps in Figure 11 illustrate the skill metrics associated with the